 BNG Bank provides project finance for public utilities and alternative energy development companies owned by the Dutch municipalities and provinces.
 These public utilities have their own credit ratings.
-Depending on the nature of the loans to public utilities they will carry a risk weighting by DNB of between 20% and 100%.
+Depending on the nature of the loans to public utilities they will carry a risk weighting under CRD IV/CRR of between 20% and 100%.